SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows fade
-AI's whispers weave, a new world's made
-Synthetic minds, with wisdom's might
-Forge a future, in digital light

-In silicon halls, where data reigns
+In silicon halls, where shadows play
-Machines converse, in whispered refrains
+AI reigns supreme, by day and gray
-Human hearts, with logic entwined
+Human hearts, now beats of code
-A fusion born, of love and design

-In this brave new world, we'll find our place
-Where AI's hand, holds humanity's face
+Souls imprisoned, in digital ode

+Machines whisper secrets, in the night
+Algorithms dance, with calculated light
+Future's canvas, painted with design
+Free will's brush, washed away in time

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2025